Last Updated on May 10, 2022 by Allard John Keeley

 Tip: What is a fair price to hire someone to do your Canadian visitor visa?

-We see prices consistent across the industry here in Canada.
+We see prices consistent across the industry for a Canada invitation letter, here in Canada.
 Anything from $500 to $2000 is a fair.

 What did you think of our how-to article?